Deborah Lawrie: Honours and recognition

 Lawrie was inducted onto the Victorian Honour Roll of Women in 2001.

 She was appointed a Member of the Order of Australia (AM) in the 2019 Queen's Birthday Honours in recognition of her "significant service to aviation as a commercial pilot, and to women in the profession".
 In June 2020 she was inducted into the Australian Aviation Hall of Fame.

 Legacy

 In November 2023, a flyover of the Sydney Gateway leading into the Sydney Airport domestic terminal buildings was named the Deborah Lawrie Flyover.
 Lawrie, who was present at the flyover's name unveiling, said she was "honoured to be recognised as a trailblazer for women in aviation".
+The Deborah Lawrie Flyover goes right over Sir Reginald Ansett Drive.

+A play based on her life, Fly Girl, premiered at the Ensemble Theatre in Sydney in October 2025.